 Discus breeding pairs should be kept alone.
 They might spawn in a community tank with other fish, but the fry will almost never survive.
 If the other fish in the aquarium don't eat the discus eggs or wigglers, the discus parents usually will, to "protect" them.
 Always keep discus breeding pairs alone in their own aquarium.

 Remember that discus are shoaling fish and do best in groups of 5 or more.
 They feel much more secure and have less stress in large groups.

 Finally, never add young, small size discus into an aquarium with significantly larger discus.
 The larger discus will bully the younger fish causing them stress.
 The larger discus will also aggressively eat most of the food causing the smaller discus to go hungry, get weaker or sick.
 Over time, the bullying of the smaller discus might cause them to become stunted.
-Grow smaller discus into a separate tank and then add them with your larger discus when they are close to the same size to avoid any problems.
+Grow smaller discus in a separate tank and then add them with your larger discus when they are close to the same size to avoid any problems.